 When pondering the meaning of a dream image you can begin by reflecting upon your actual life experience.
 In the case of a house, contemplate your actual experience of home – isn’t it an extension of you?
 In this sense the house in a dream can reflect your current state of being both psychologically and physically.
 A house is your very own personal and intimate space.
 It is your inside, private and personal space that is separate from the outside, public space.
 It is a protected space that reflects who you currently are.
 This reflection on both the universal nature of a dream image and on your personal experience reveals the meaning of the symbol in your dream.

 To get down to the basics, it can be helpful for the dreamer to imagine they’re describing what the dream image is to an individual who is from another planet and who has no familiarity with life on earth.
 This technique is useful because it helps break through preconceived notions about dream symbols, particularly those we would consider familiar, like a house.
 A dreamer may associate a house with a place of security, comfort, protection, familiarity or belonging.
-But whatever words the dreamer chooses – it’s the dreamer’s own words that reveal the meaning of the dream image for them.
+But whatever words the dreamer chooses, in Dream Discovery™ the dreamer’s own words reveal the meaning of the dream image for them.

 If a dreamer explored an unfamiliar house in their dream it may indicate they are in a time ripe for new possibilities they have yet to explore in waking life.
 In this case the dream is encouraging the dreamer to be open to new life experiences that their conscious mind might dismiss.

-Here are some questions to guide dreamers in continuing to discover the meaning of a house in a dream – similar questions can be used for any dream symbol
+Here are some questions to guide dreamers in continuing to discover the meaning of a house in a dream – similar questions can be used for other dream symbols

 Is the space small or large?
 How does the dreamer experience the smallness or spaciousness?
 Does it feel confining or cozy?
 Overwhelming or welcoming with possibility?